The industry’s digital revenues grew by 6.9 per cent in 2014 to US$6.9 billion and are now on a par with the physical sector.

-There was steep growth in both revenues and user numbers for subscription services, continued revenue growth from ad-supported services and stable income from download sales in most markets.
-Globally, digital now accounts for 39 per cent of total industry global revenues and in three of the world's top 10 markets, digital channels account for the majority of revenues.
+There was steep growth in both revenues and user numbers for subscription services, continued revenue growth from ad-supported services and still sizable income from download sales in many markets.
+Globally, digital now accounts for 46 per cent of total industry global revenues and in four of the world's top 10 markets, digital channels account for the majority of revenues.

 Physical format sales

 The industry is becoming less reliant on income from physical format sales, with the sector’s share of industry revenues declining from 60 per cent in 2011 to 46 per cent in 2014.Despite the continued transition to digital, physical music sales are still an important revenue source through gifting and deluxe box sets and in some key territories, such as Germany and France, account for more than half of the market.

 Although global physical sales value declined by 8.1 per cent in 2014, Germany only experienced a 1.5 per cent fall in physical sales and there was growth in a number of South American countries including Paraguay and Venezuela.